Medalink/laravel-blade/readme.md

-## Blade Syntax - tmLanguage file
+## Laravel Blade Syntax Highlighter - tmLanguage

-This is a Blade syntax highlighter for use with [Laravels](http://www.laravel.com) blade template engine.
+Designed to work with [Laravels](http://www.laravel.com) Blade template engine.

 ### How to install w/Sublime Package Manager

-Search for Blade and install it, it's just that simple.
+Search for Laravel Blade and install it, it's just that simple.

 ### Manual Install

-Drop the Blade.tmLanguage into your Packages folder.
+Drop the laravel-blade.tmLanguage into your Packages folder.